bbc/news-apps-coding-challenge/README.md

 Ideally, the user should also be able to trigger a reload of the data from the server, using a pull to refresh action.

 ### Languages
-For iOS roles, you can write the app in either Swift or Objective-C, but _you should avoid third party libraries_.
-If you use them, please explain why.
-For clarity, anything in the Apple SDKs we would consider first-party and an essential part of most any iOS app.
+For iOS roles, you can write the app in either Swift or Objective-C.

 For Android roles, Kotlin is preferred but Java is also acceptable.

+### Considerations
 If you use third party libraries, please explain why.
-Avoid using large, app framework and architecture type libraries as this can obscure from us your understanding of the Android framework as well as good architecture and practices.
+Avoid using large, app framework and architecture type libraries as this can obscure from us your understanding of the platform framework as well as good architecture and practices.

-### Considerations
 Remember we are looking for a demonstration of your skills - not perfection.
-A comment about what you would do next might be better than squeezing in everything but not doing anything to your usual standard.
+If you don't have time to write the implementation, add a comment explaining what you would have done.
+If you see an improvement on your implementation, adding a comment is also useful.

 We think this is likely to take a couple of evenings...please don't feel you have to spend more time on it than that.
 Again, comments about next steps will help us to understand your thought processes.